CapsAdmin/goluwa/README.md

 * VTFLib - image decoding (valves texture format)
 * PDCurses - console
 * Assimp - model decoding
+* Bullet3 - physics engine
+* ENet - udp library targeted at games
-* steamfriends - steam friends communication
+* SteamFriends - extension to the steam library to deal with steam friends communication

+Everything should work fine (at least in theory) without using any of these libraries.
+The only actual requirement is LFS (Lua File System) and LuaJIT 2+

-Goluwa also has a Love2D wrapper which is used for fun and unit testing for 2D graphics.
+There is also a WIP Love2D wrapper which is used for fun and unit testing 2D graphics.

 ![ScreenShot](https://dl.dropboxusercontent.com/u/244444/ShareX/2014-06/2014-06-02_16-00-59.png)
 ![ScreenShot](https://dl.dropboxusercontent.com/u/244444/ShareX/2014-06/2014-06-04_17-21-33.png)